8ctopus/php-sandbox/README.md

 ## project description

-A super lightweight LAMP php development environment based on Docker (219 MB).
+A super lightweight LAMP development environment based on Docker (219 MB).

 The setup consists of 2 Docker images: